-Bottlefed babies are more likely to die than those that are breastfed, and there’s evidence that breastfeeding protects babies in a variety of ways.
+Bottlefed babies are more likely to die than those who are breastfed, and there’s evidence that breastfeeding protects babies in a variety of ways.
 If bed-sharing helps you breastfeed, it’s arguably a reasonable choice, some experts say.

 The danger is greater if you bottle or breastfeed on a sofa or chair and fall asleep there.
 On a couch, infants can roll into the crevice face-first, get wedged between you and the back, or fall off.
-So you might bring your baby into bed with you to feed, and plan on putting your baby back after the meal in a safety-approved crib or bassinet free of toys and stuffed animals.
+You might bring your baby into bed with you to feed, and plan on putting your baby back after the meal in a safety-approved crib or bassinet free of toys and stuffed animals.

 Still, there’s clearly a risk that you’ll fall asleep in the bed.
 Parents can take these precautions, says pediatrician Megan A. Moreno, MD, MSEd, MPH:

-The director of the Mother-Baby Sleep Laboratory at the University of Notre Dame, anthropologist James McKenna, adds, “Excessively long hair on the mother should be tied up to prevent infant entanglement around the infant's neck -- (yes, it has really happened!).
+The director of the Mother-Baby Sleep Laboratory at the University of Notre Dame, anthropologist James McKenna, adds, “Excessively long hair on the mother should be tied up to prevent infant entanglement around the infant's neck (yes, it has really happened!).
 Extremely obese persons, who may not feel where exactly or how close their infant is, may wish to have the infant sleep alongside but on a different surface.”

 McKenna also warns against sleeping with babies on bean-bag mattresses, water beds, or mattresses that don’t fit tightly into the bed frame.
 Ideally, both parents are comfortable with having the baby in the bed and see themselves as caregivers.